Cafes

 The Single Guys

 Always asking where The Single Guys are?
-They’re in Kenmore.
+You heard it here first: they’re in Kenmore.
 Sourcing the best single origin coffee that money can buy, these dudes are worth looking for—but if you're not a westie, you can check out their new digs in the CBD instead.

 Bunker

 We don’t call Bunker a hole-in-the-wall spot for the sake of it—it’s literally a hole in the wall.
 The converted bomb shelter, covered in ivy, serves up specialty coffees like you wouldn’t believe.
-They’re the bomb, pun intended—and so are their bottled cold brews, which come in alternative milks for the dairy challenged.
+They’re the bomb, pun intended—and so are their cult-favourite bottled cold brews, which come in alternative milks for the dairy-averse.

 Urban List Best Of: has our highest stamp of approval—curated lists of the very best recommendations for you to eat, do, see, buy or book, carefully chosen by our Editors.